edfarina2/FIX_project/README.md

 ### General Info
 ***
-The repository is composed of 3 subdirectories, discussed indipendently in the following.
+The repository is composed of 3 subdirectories, discussed independently in the following.

 ## MSSQL
 ***

 The MSSQL subdirectory contains the Docker composer for setting-up the MSSQL Database.
-In order to create the database, it is, first, required to create a bridge docker network with the following ocmmand:
+In order to create the database, it is, first, required to create a bridge docker network with the following command:
 ```
 docker network create network-example
 ```
-If successful, to proceed with the start of the Database, type the follwing:
+If successful, to proceed with the start of the Database, type the following command:
 ```
 docker compose up -d
 ```